World's Largest Manufacturer of Fine Magnet Wire

 After having set the world’s record for the smallest fine wire, Dr. Gerd Schildbach founded Elektrisola in 1948 and opened the first factory in Germany in 1948.
 To accomplish his technology goals, he created his own custom manufacturing equipment and then implemented environmentally friendly catalytic painting furnaces to keep pollution to a minimum at Elektrisola facilities.

-Still family owned, the grandsons of founder Dr. Gerd Schildbach carry on a tradition of continually investing equipment, plants and innovative solutions.
+Still family owned, the sons of founder Dr. Gerd Schildbach carry on a tradition of continually investing equipment, plants and innovative solutions.
 Committed to reducing environmental impact and supporting family values, Elektrisola is the perfect partner for MWS to succeed in assisting its customers quest to create breakthrough products with innovative wire solutions.

 Foundation of Elektrisola in Germany